FIXnotes LLC logo

 Visit FIXnotes LLC

-FIXnotes is best for real estate entrepreneurs and experienced investors pursuing non-performing mortgage note investments as an alternative asset class.
-The critical caveat is that this is a specialized, capital-intensive strategy requiring active management, financial sophistication, and patience for extended borrower resolution timelines—it is not a consumer mortgage lender or suitable for typical homebuyers seeking residential financing.
+FIXnotes is profile signals for real estate entrepreneurs and experienced investors pursuing non-performing mortgage note investments as an alternative asset class.
+The critical caveat is that this is a listed, capital-intensive strategy requiring active management, financial sophistication, and patience for extended borrower resolution timelines—it is not a consumer mortgage lender or suitable for typical homebuyers seeking residential financing.

 • Real estate entrepreneurs and experienced investors seeking to build non-performing mortgage note portfolios